opengisch/QField-docs/en/project-management/project-selection.rst

 External SD card
 ----------------
-The file selector only shows the application-specific directory on an external SD card, as it is the only directory for which the app has write access.
+The file selector shows the root of the SD card labeled as "read-only" and the application-specific directory separated from the rest of the SD card, as it is the only directory for which the app has write access.
 The directory is the following:

 .. code-block:: none

     /Android/data/ch.opengis.qfield/files

+Technically, this is due to the fact that Android intents ACTION_OPEN_DOCUMENT and ACTION_OPEN_DOCUMENT_TREE, work and grant read-write access on the content of the returning URI, not on the real linked file.
+This limitation which makes sense for how Android is structured but currently it is unusable with QField as QField needs to access the real file with a real path.

 Warning!
 --------